SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 `vagrant up`

 This downloads a Vritualbox VM ~500 MB in size, installs a few packages onto it, and starts it up.
-This may take a long time, so <b>please do this before coming for the session</b>.
+This may take a long time (more than 30 mins, depending on your internet connection speed), so <b>please do this before coming for the session</b>.
 You may want to do this on a wifi connection due to the large data download.

+NOTE: If you attended last week's session on Provisioning Environments, you'd already have the Virualbox VM, so `vagrant up` will not redownload it.
+However, it will download and install the required packages (ruby, rvm, phantomjs etc)

 Once the above is done, run `vagrant ssh` to ssh into the VM.
 Run the command `java -version` and ensure it reports 1.7 or so.